Argreion/HiveAssignment/README.md

 }
 ```

-I made so you can hit Enter to add a note
+I made so you can click Enter to add a note

 ```dart
 TextField(